hashobject/perun/README.md

 ## Plugins

- - markdown parser
- - collections
- - drafts
- - calculate time to read for each page
- - sitemap
- - rss

- - slugs
- - permalinks
- - rendering to any format

  - markdown - parse mardown files with YAML metadata
  - collections - generate page that takes all posts data as parameter
  - drafts - exclude pages that have `:draft` flag